marcfeather/Ready_to_use_TicketIT/readme.md

 4 - Run your project with your URL (example : 'localhost/your_project/public/')

+5 - Change the language in 'config/app.php' with 'locale' fields (ex 'locale' => 'en')
+    If you choose 'en', the views are not translated in English (but in French).

 --> Your project must be now operational !

 ### Recaptcha